evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 If I really had my druthers I'd solve this with ~$15 million, property, and professional instruction: make more mapmakers by apprenticeship.
 I learned mapmaking by close-range apprenticeship; so, a school with a 1:1 instructor ratio.
 If you've got the building, I have the staff.
 Call me.

 _"N=1" rules for mapmaking_
 1. You're not smarter than time.
 No reinventing wheels, you're not that good.
-If you're a 99th-percentile genius, go get em I can't wait to see your maps :^) for real :^)
+If you're a 99th-percentile genius, sure go nuts I can't wait to see your maps :^)
 2. Just ask.
 You see a nice map, you see the mapmaker is alive, and you ask them how it happened.
 You might have a great conversation and find out.
 3. If a map needs to look nice, divide work in a grid; each grid cell is your atomic unit of work.
 4. Learn about everything else but maps, then use that to make maps.
 Maps are for the world, not the world for maps.